sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 ### How Do I Customize a Table's Columns?

-A **column template** is nothing more than a LiveCode control that is named after a column in your table.
+A **column template** is nothing more than a OpenXTalk control that is named after a column in your table.
 This control is located in the **row template** group for your data grid.
 This lesson will discuss how to create templates for columns in a data grid table.